landoskape/conditional-parser/README.md

 What do I mean by conditional arguments?
 I mean the inclusion of certain arguments that are only necessary given the values provided by the user for other arguments.
-For example, suppose you include a non-positional argument like: ``--use-regularization`` for a parser build to train a machine learning model.
+For example, suppose you include a non-positional argument like: ``--use-regularization`` for a parser built to train a machine learning model.
 You might want to include another argument: ``--regularizer-lambda`` that determines how much regularization to use, but only when the user includes the ``--use-regularization`` argument.
 This is a simple example, but it's easy to imagine this being extend to much more complex use cases, and even hierarchically nested conditionals.